WittIsHere/RPG-Turn-Based-Combat/docs/README.md

 - It innovates in some way

 # Elements
+Here we will count and analyze every standard element in a turn based combat.
+Maybe we will not use all of them, or will create something new.
+But having them as a basis will probably be useful when making other choices.
+Like someone said, you need to know the rules first if you want to break any of them.

+Lets differentiate between two types: What we see, and what we don't:

+**What we see:**
+This is the information that we have at all times in the screen.
+We could consider most of it UI.

+ - Player's characters and enemies (entities)
+Of course we need those, it is the main visual tool that we have.
+We can identify the types of enemies, how many etc. And for the allies, which one is currently playing.
+ - For each ally, it's current stats (health, mana and usually experience) Vital information, that lets us know what should we do every turn.
+ - Turn bar
+Not all games will have one, but it's use has been quite popular.
+It lets us to determine the order of entities.
+ - Options panel
+What can you do in your turn?
+The planel has all the options, and often brings extra information.
+ - Some extra information about the enemies (maybe state, or weakness) Maybe one of them is dazed, or sleeping.
+Maybe because it is a fire type, you prefer attacking with water...

+**What we do not see:**
+What else is there?

+ - Entities stats (speed, damage, resistances, etc...)
+There are many variables that we do not have access in the combat, but that affect it.
+ - Escape chance
+You do not know it, it is a risk.
+ - For the skills, you will only have the name, but should remember them how they work.
+ - Attached items

 # Loops
 This is another layer of the turn based combat, and especially useful for programmers.